nus-cs2113-AY2324S2/ip/docs/README.md

 #### 3. Event tasks: `event`

-Add a task that involves a task that has a time frame
+Add a task that involves a task that has a time frame.

 Format: `event task_description /from start_time /to end_time`